-Passengers were stranded on the plane for hours without an explanation
+Horrified travellers trapped on Frontier plane as wildfires cause flight chaos

 FAA rules state that airlines have to let passengers off a flight after it has been delayed for three hours.

-East coast airports have been hit by flight delays this week caused by the smoke from Canadian wildfires that have choked the region.
+East Coast airports have been hit by flight delays this week caused by the smoke from Canadian wildfires that have choked the region.

 @colorschemin_ currently still in nyc, almost 5 hours delayed with no explanation, and your staff is super condescending!! full story coming soon IF and WHEN we land 🤦🏽♀️ even Spirit woulda been more professional @Frontier Airlines #nyc #atl #frontier #frontierairlines #fyp ♬ original sound - Clarissa 💕